Proper polyhedral divisors and torus actions over arbitrary fields: Nonsplit affine normal -varieties

 This allows us to prove the following result.

-\begin{proposition} Let $k$ be a field and $L$ be a finite Galois extension with Galois group $\Gamma$.
-Let $G$ be a connected algebraic group over $L$.
-Then, there exists an equivalence of categories between the category of normal varieties with effective $G'$-actions, where $G'$ is a $k$-model of $G$, and the category of normal varieties over $L$ with effective $G$-actions endowed with Galois semilinear equivariant actions, which are covered by $G$-stable and $\Gamma$-stable quasi-projective subvarieties. \end{proposition}
+\begin{proposition} Let $G$ be a connected algebraic group over $L$ and $(G',\psi)$ be a $k$-form of $G$.
+Then, the functor $\Phi: \mathbf{Sch}_{k} \to \mathbf{Sch}(L/k)$, given by $S\mapsto (S_{L},g_{\can})$, induces an equivalence of categories between the category of normal varieties with effective $G'$-actions and the category of normal varieties over $L$ with effective $G$-actions endowed with Galois semilinear equivariant actions, which are covered by $G$-stable and $\Gamma_{L}$-stable quasi-projective subvarieties. \end{proposition}

 \begin{remark} The reader should be warned that morphisms in these categories are given by pairs of morphisms $(\varphi,f)$, where $\varphi$ is a morphism of algebraic groups and $f$ is a morphism of varieties.
 In particular, even if we fix a group $G$, a morphism might not be the identity on $G$, so the latter is not a subcategory of the category of $G$-varieties with $G$-equivariant morphisms.
 This is actually crucial in order to let $\Gamma$ act semilinearly on it. \end{remark}